RussellShire/Google_Sheet_Programmatic_Thinking/README.md

 If the feet are blank then it moves on to Metric.
 Staff can enter metric as m, cm, or mm so I have to regex out the text and check if it's metres, if so return the regex numbers, if not, check for cm and then /100 to convert to metres.
 Same again for mm.
 This means staff can enter data how they're used to and the formula will convert any of the inputs to metres.

-Cell AF4 is similar but with another twist:
+Cell AF4 is similar converting height into metres, but with another twist:
 =array_constrain(ArrayFormula(
 IF(isblank(X4:X),
 if(not(isblank(W4:W)),